Contact the team

 Physical monitoring

-As treatment progresses, the team may discuss the potential of undertaking physical monitoring at home, with equipment being supplied by Kernow Health.
+As treatment progresses, Kernow Health may discuss the potential of undertaking physical monitoring at home, with equipment being supplied by them.

-All results will be automatically uploaded and followed up with contact from the physical monitoring team.
-As the monitoring will be at home, we can be more flexible about when the monitoring is undertaken, but we generally recommend it is completed before any therapy appointments.
+All results will be automatically uploaded and followed up with contact from Kernow Health.
+As the monitoring will be at home, we can be more flexible about when the monitoring is undertaken.
+We generally recommend it is completed before any therapy appointments.

 Full instructions will be given whilst still being seen face to face.
 If after discussion face to face appointments are the preferred way of monitoring, then this will continue.
-We can only offer home monitoring in instances where frequent bloods are not required.
+Kernow Health only offer home monitoring in instances where frequent bloods are not required.

 What should I expect from family based treatment?

-If further input is required, either for difficulties related to the eating disorder or for other mental health difficulties (such as depression, anxiety), we will discuss with you where this can best be accessed.
-This may include the CAMHS service, support from education providers or other services provided by other NHS, council or voluntary agencies.
+If further input is required, either for difficulties related to the eating disorder or for other mental health difficulties (such as depression or anxiety), we will discuss with you where this can best be accessed.
+This may include other CAMHS teams, or support from education providers or other services provided by the NHS, council, or voluntary agencies.

 What should I expect from paediatric appointments?